carpentries-incubator/tei-xml/_episodes/01-introduction.md

 this could be illustrations, diagrams or a particular narrative.

 [![Beatus super Apocalypsim (The Rylands Beatus)](../fig/the-rylands-beatus.png)](../fig/the-rylands-beatus-large.png)
-Source: Beatus super Apocalypsim (The 'Rylands Beatus') (Latin MS 8), University of Manchester, licence CC BY-NC 4.0
+Image: Beatus super Apocalypsim (The 'Rylands Beatus') (Latin MS 8), University of Manchester, licence CC BY-NC 4.0

 TEI is a very powerful tool which can bring together curatorial and researcher expertise, and create new knowledge which isn’t limited to a group of people engaging with a particular set of physical objects.